Kidkie/Kidkie-Admin-Menu-Pop/README.md

 * While active the plugin adds a low transparency box in the upper left corner of browser
 * While inactive you also have a option to enter your dashboard by clicking an ’Edit’ link.
 Version 1 send you to ’domain.com/wp-admin’.

+### Code comments

+When activated Ampop looks thru the body for class-name '.edit-link' and hides all elements.
+To change this, edit line 22 and 26 in JS to match your setup.

+'#wpadminbar'

 ### Screenshots

-Can be found in /addets/
+Can be found in /assets/

 1. The plugin is hidden unless you are logged in
 2. The button for showing and hiding the Admin Bar is positioned in the upper left corner